Seigiard/homelab/services/homeassistant/README.md

 - `philips_ac3737.yaml` — Philips AC3737 air purifier (schedule, PM2.5 boost,
   filter + water-tank notifications).
 Entity ids verified against this install;
   push goes to `notify.nothingphone`.
+  - Schedule: 22:00 → sleep mode + humidify to 50%; 08:00 → auto mode +
+    humidify to minimum 40%.
+  - The morning step lowers the humidity target instead of turning the humidifier off.
+On the AC3737 the humidifier entity has `supported_features: 0` and no separate function control, so `humidifier.turn_off` powers off the **whole appliance**, not just humidification — same reason the dashboard humidification button uses `button_type: state` rather than a power toggle.

 ## Git-versioned dashboard